scalar-labs/scalardb/docs/backup-restore.md

 ### JDBC databases

 You can restore the backup with your favorite way for JDBC databases.
-You can use `mysql` command in MySQL and `psql` command in PostgreSQL to achieve that.
+Please refer the [documentation of MySQL](https://dev.mysql.com/doc/mysql-backup-excerpt/8.0/en/reloading-sql-format-dumps.html) and [documentation of PostgreSQL](https://www.postgresql.org/docs/8.1/backup.html#BACKUP-DUMP-RESTORE) for restoring backups in MySQL and PostgreSQL respectively.
 If you use Amazon RDS (Relational Database Service) or Azure Database for MySQL/PostgreSQL, you can restore to any point within the backup retention period with the automated backup feature.